passportxyz/passport-docs/pages/building-with-passport/smart-contracts/integrating-onchain-stamp-data.md

 Specifically, you will:

-* Fetch user Stamp data from the blockchain using the Gitcoin Passport smart contract stack
+* Fetch user Stamp data from the blockchain using the Passport XYZ smart contract stack
-* Use Stamp data to generate your own Passport score, using Gitcoin's Stamp weights.
+* Use Stamp data to generate your own Passport score, using Passport's Stamp weights.
 * Conditionally display a user's Passport data depending on their onchain data.
 * Redirect users to instructions for improving their Passport scores and getting their Stamps onchain.